qubenix/qubes-whonix-bitcoin/1_electrum-personal-server.md

 # Qubes 4 & Whonix 15: Electrum Personal Server
 Create a VM for running an [Electrum Personal Server](https://github.com/chris-belcher/electrum-personal-server) (EPS) which will connect to your `bitcoind` VM.
 The `electrum-personal-server` VM will be accessible from an Electrum Bitcoin wallet in an offline VM on the same host or remotely via a Tor onion service.
 ## What is Electrum Personal Server?
 EPS is one of the possible server backends for the Electrum Bitcoin wallet.
-The other implementation covered in these guides is [Electrumx](https://github.com/qubenix/qubes-whonix-bitcoin/blob/master/1_electrumx.md).
+The other implementations covered in these guides are [Electrs](https://github.com/qubenix/qubes-whonix-bitcoin/blob/master/1_electrs.md), and [Electrumx](https://github.com/qubenix/qubes-whonix-bitcoin/blob/master/1_electrumx.md).

-Here are some of the differences between EPS and Electrumx:
+Here are some of the differences between the different implementations:
-- EPS is less versatile.
+- Electrs and Electrumx are more versatile.
+  - Electrs and Electrumx can serve any wallet once fully synchronized.
   - EPS requires that each wallet's [MPK](https://bitcoin.stackexchange.com/a/50031) is in its config file.
-  - Electrumx can serve any wallet once fully sync'd.
-- An EPS VM requires less disk space.
+- Different disk space requirements.
-  - EPS VM disk space: 1G
+  - Electrs and Electrumx VM disk space: under 60G.
-  - Electrumx VM disk space: 50G.
+  - EPS VM disk space: 1G.
-- EPS sync time is shorter.
+- Different initial sync times.
+  - Initial Electrs Sync: 1-12 hours.
+  - Initial Electrumx Sync: 12-24 hours.
   - Initial EPS Sync: 10-20 min.
-  - Initial Electrumx Sync: 1 or more days.
-- EPS has a safe install process.
-  - EPS only compiles itself.
-  - Electrumx pulls in dependencies without verification.
+- Electrumx can be configured to be part of a p2p network of servers that support random Electrum wallet users.
+That setup is out of scope for these guides.

 For more information see the
 [mailing list email](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-February/015707.html)